zetah11/zippy/docs/cli.md

 All commands also take the following options:

 - `--no-eval` - skip partial evaluation
+- `--output-ir` - output a textual representation of the intermediate representation of the code in the artifacts folder
 - `--preserve-output` - never overwrite lines in the compiler output
 - `--target <target>` - the target to build for (note: currently poorly supported)